Eyad Hammoud: Sheffield Wednesday

 In the beginning of 2017, Hammoud trialled with Sheffield Wednesday, returning to Lokomotiv with and option to sign with the team in the summer.
 On 27 June 2017, he signed a two-year contract with the club, joining the under-18 team until gaining a work permit.
 Hammoud trialed with Preston North End in April 2019, but returned to Sheffield until he was released by the club on 8 May.

 Ansar

 On 6 August 2019, Hammoud signed for Lebanese Premier League side Ansar on a five-year deal.

 International career

 On 23 May 2017, Hammoud played for Bulgaria U16 in the 1–1 draw against Cyprus U16.
 He was also called up for the U18 team in March 2019 to play two friendly games against Ukraine U18.
 In August 2019 Hammoud switched allegiance to Lebanon, representing his native country's under-19 team in two friendly games against Armenia.

 Style of play

 A center forward with good technical skills, Hammoud is a fast player, both on and off the ball, with good vision and positioning in the field.
-Hammoud's link up play with his team mates, as well as his eye for goal, are vital in his teams' attacking plays.
+Hammoud's link up play with his teammates, as well as his eye for goal, are vital in his teams' attacking plays.